HoracioSoldman/mlops-project/README.md

 ## mlops-project
-This project aims to predict the delay of flight departures on a dataset from [Airline delay and cancellation data 2009-2018](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018)
+This project aims to predict the delay of flight departures in the dataset [Airline delay and cancellation data 2009-2018](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018).

+By providing several necessary flight information, the final model is able to predict the delay of the given flight departure.

+The project was developed and can be hosted on a Google VM hosted on GCP.
+Terraform is used to provision the infrastructure.

 ### 1. Installing the project